choufractal/choufractal.github.io/README.md

 # Outreach

 I enjoy giving talks and discussing new ideas with people.
 I am very much interested in finding ways to present and apprehend complicated theories.
-I could not agree more with the great physicist Richard Feynman who said
+I could not agree more with the great physicist Richard Feynman who said:
 > If you cannot explain something in simple terms, you don't understand it.

 On another topic, I am worried about diversity in the machine learning community, and I try to raise awareness on that specific subject.